-The Final oral examination tests originality, independence of thought, ability to synthesize and interpret, quality of research presented and contribution to the body of knowledge.
+The Final Oral Examination measures student's originality, independence of thought, ability to synthesize and interpret, quality of research presented and contribution to the body of knowledge.
 The examination includes, but is not restricted to, discussion of the dissertation and will cover principles and historic perspectives as well as data.

-The Final oral examination must be completed no fewer than sixteen days before graduation.
+The Final Oral Examination must be completed no fewer than sixteen days before graduation.
 The examination is administered by the candidacy examination committee, which is chaired by the advisor.
 It must take place during announced university business hours, Monday through Friday, and should last no more than two hours.
-The student must be registered for at least three credits during the semester or session in which the Final oral examination is administered and, in the semester or session of graduation.
+The student must be registered for at least three credits during the semester or session in which the Final Oral Examination is administered and, in the semester or session of graduation.